Editing Capabilities in Moodle

 Sections in Moodle are the containers for each week/module/topic offered in a course.
 Sections can be expanded or collapsed to limit scrolling.

 Each section has a summary you can modify.
-You may also choose change the behavior of sections (show/hide) or move sections.
+You may also choose to change the behavior of sections (show/hide) or move sections.
 When you change the behavior or move sections it affects all the activities and resources inside of the section.

 Add/Remove Number of Course Sections

-NOTE: If you add or remove a section when using the Weekly format it will adjust the default section names, and which week is highlighted as this week.
+NOTE: If you add or remove a section when using the Weekly format it will adjust the default section names, and adjust which week is highlighted as this week.

 Edit Section Settings